 The training course covered the topic of molestation.
 Cathy was shocked by the numerous statistics associated with this crime.
 The course had a tremendous impact on her.
 She never was molested; nor knew any close friends who were, as far as she knew.
 Still, Cathy felt compelled to get involved.
 That evening, Cathy wrote a story she hoped could be used as a tool to help protect children, “When the Stranger to LOOK OUT for Isn’t a Stranger,” and Project S.T.O.P. was born!

-Over the last three-and-a-half years, with the help of others, Cathy’s book developed into a educational program called Project S.T.O.P.
+Over the years, with the help of others, Cathy’s book developed into a educational program called Project S.T.O.P.
 (Stop The Oppressive Predator).
 Project S.T.O.P. consists of an interactive book, video with structured activities, and a “My Friend” doll that aims to provide children with the skills to stop and/or prevent molestation.

 Acquisition of skills is promoted through the interactive book, facilitated discussions, structured activities, role-playing scenarios, and journaling.
 Project S.T.O.P. is based on both the Cognitive Behavioral Interventions and the Social Influence and Competence Enhancement models of prevention.
 A small-scale study was designed and implemented to test the acceptability, age appropriateness, and preliminary efficacy of the program.
 The research studies and outcomes reviewed for these studies involved third-grade children.
 A pre-test was administered to determine prior knowledge, the program was presented, and a post-test was administered to determine if new knowledge was acquired.
 Outcomes reflect an overall increase in scores from pre-tests to post-tests.